mango-mises/mango-mises.github.io/_posts/2025-01-18-integrity-matters.md

 Proofs are the missing piece for resolving all integrity matters!

-In the next post I want to focus on scale and outline some thoughts on scalable ledger design.
+In the next post I want to focus on scalable ledger design.

 [^1]: Common belief in the context of modal logic.
 [^2]: It is customary to disregard the distinction between network operators (creators of blocks/votes) and other nodes that can only manipulate the propagation of messages.
 In practice this distinction is important.